 Criticising Bitcoin’s energy consumption is easy, because it’s obvious.
 It’s the easy way out of a complicated topic that has much wider implications than initially obvious.
 This blog post is a long-form reply to a recent Twitter thread.

-In this last we will briefly share some random thoughts on token distribution mechanisms as part of my tokenisation series.
+In this last post of my tokenisation series I will briefly share some random thoughts on token distribution mechanisms.

 In this third blog post in my tokenisation series, I will share some thoughts around price valuation of tokens.
 But before you read further you must know that there isn’t a magic formula that will tell you the true value of anything.
 At the end of the day, the space around blockchains and crypto assets are incredibly young, without any established models and the price is largely driven by speculation.